Ogyeet10/chat-lol/README.md

 # Set up your Convex stuff
 npx convex dev

-# Fire it up (its not that hard to use nextJS guys)
+# Fire it up (it's not that hard to use Next.js guys)
 npm run dev
 ```